serbrious/neuro-game-sdk/API/SPECIFICATION.md

 }
 ```

+> [!Warning]
+> Websocket messages are sent and received in plaintext format (not binary).
+> If you are sending binary messages, Randy will not have any problems, but Neuro will!
+Be careful.

 #### Parameters
 - `command`: The websocket command.
 Look below for a list of commands.
 - `game`: The game name.
 This is used to identify the game.
 It should _always_ be the same and should not change.
 You should use the game's display name, including any spaces and symbols (e.g. `"Buckshot Roulette"`).
 The server will not include this field.